 The learning account records a student's progress towards the Queensland Certificate of Education (QCE).
 The learning account records what, where and when learning is undertaken during the Senior Phase of Learning (Years 10, 11, 12) and the results that have been achieved.
-The learning account can be viewed online on the QCAA website.
+The learning account can be viewed at https://myqce.qcaa.qld.edu.au/.
 It is the responsibility of the student to inform the college of any external study that may satisfy the QCE requirements eg. AMEB.